 Dr. K Ajith Joseph

-Dr. K. Ajith Joseph Presently the Principal Scientist and Executive Director of Nansen Environmental Research Centre - India (NERCI), a non profit research centre accredited by DSIR, Ministry of Science and Technology for environment and climate research (http://www.nerci.in).
+Presently the Principal Scientist and Executive Director of Nansen Environmental Research Centre - India (NERCI), a non profit research centre accredited by DSIR, Ministry of Science and Technology for environment and climate research (http://www.nerci.in) and a recognised research centre of Kerala University of Fisheries and Ocean Studies, Kochi.
 Doctorate in Physical Oceanography from Cochin University of Science and Technology (CUSAT), India in 1998 with graduation in Mathematics and Masters in Oceanography.
 He joined NERCI as Scientist in 2000.
-He has more than eighteen years of research and ten years of project management experience with CUSAT and NERCI through various projects.
-He is also a member of the doctoral committee of Institute of Remote Sensing, Anna University, Chennai, India.
-Serves as the expert committee member of the Curriculum structuring for Masters degree course in Oceanography and Ocean modeling, Ocean Remote sensing and GIS of Kerala University of Fisheries and Ocean Studies, Cochin.
+He has more than Thirty years of research including twenty years of project management experience with CUSAT and NERCI through various projects.
+He is currently the Principal Investigator for ISRO-SAC Oceansat3 calibration and validation project and also the Co Investigator for H2020-MoES co funded project Ocean Observations and indicators for Climate and Assessments (ObsSea4clim) coordinated by Danish Met office and National Centre for Polar and Ocean Research.
+He was also a member of the doctoral committee of Institute of Remote Sensing, Anna University, Chennai, India.
+He is a recognised research guide at KUFOS in the faculty of Ocean Science and Technology and Faculty of Fisheries Engineering.
 He has headed projects funded by UNEP-APFED and Space Application Centre, ISRO in his capacity as PI and Co-PI.
-He is the Co-investigator for the SARAL-Altika data Utilisation project being implemented jointly at CUSAT and NERCI funded by Space Application Centre of Indian Space Research Organisation (ISRO) and also Co-Investigator of two AO projects of Space Application Centre, India for international agencies for utilisation of Oceansat II data for Arctic ice monitoring and HAB monitoring in the Norwegian waters.
+He was the Co-investigator for the SARAL-Altika data Utilisation project implemented jointly at CUSAT and NERCI funded by Space Application Centre of Indian Space Research Organisation (ISRO) and also Co-Investigator of two AO projects of Space Application Centre, India for international agencies for utilisation of Oceansat II data for Arctic ice monitoring and HAB monitoring in the Norwegian waters.
 He was the Indian coordinator for the Indo-Russian workshop on Regional Climate Change held at Cochin in October, 8-9,2009 under the DST-RFBR 2009 Call and the Nansen International Summer School held in India from Feb 6-12, 2010.
-Dr. Ajith is the Project manager for the INDO-MARECLIM, (http://www.indomareclim-nerci.in), an ongoing EU-FP7 international project (2012-2015) involving institutes from five EU countries-Norway, Netherlands, Italy, France and UK as well as the team leader in to strengthen the INDO-MARECLIM partnership and building network of cooperation between Europe and India.
+Dr. Ajith was the Project manager for the INDO-MARECLIM, (http://www.indomareclim-nerci.in), EU-FP7 international project (2012-2015) involving institutes from five EU countries-Norway, Netherlands, Italy, France and UK as well as the team leader in to strengthen the INDO-MARECLIM partnership and building network of cooperation between Europe and India.
 He also headed the Norwegian Research Council Project (2012-2015) to study the Decadal to multi-decadal variability in the Indian Monsoon Rainfall and teleconnection with Atlantic Multidecadal Oscillation (AMO) - a joint study of observed and modeled variations in Climate in India.
-His research interest is in satellite oceanography and implementation of ocean models for the Indian Ocean.
+He is presently, coordinating two Norwegian Research Council project from India “PECO2” (Partnership for Education in Operational Oceanography) (2020-2023) and “Urban Sustainability in Action (URSAMAJOR-2021-2025).
+He was the Principal investigator of a joint project with KUFOS on Synergistic application of Earth observation data for the Ocean State forecasting for north Kerala coast funded by INCOIS and is the project partner in a H2020 project COMFORT- Our common future ocean in the Earth system – quantifying coupled cycles of carbon, oxygen, and nutrients for determining and achieving safe operating spaces with respect to tipping points” under the theme “Building a low-carbon, climate resilient future: climate action in support of the Paris Agreement” jointly funded by European Commission and Ministry of Earth Sciences involving 30 institutes from EU.
+He has more than 75 publications in referred and indexed journals and proceedings and has guided around 15 master students.

 Research Interest